bchh325/trading-site/README.md

 * Stored API Key in AWS Secrets Manager to use within Lambda function
 * Requests/Responses to/from Finnhub API through Lambda after getting unique data from Dynamo[^1]
 * Create Lambda Layer to use Axios
-* GET Request: Displayed a user's tickers and the ticker's respective data from Finnhub API[^2]
+* GET Request: Displayed a user's tickers and the ticker's respective data from Finnhub API on React client[^2]
 * Refactored the Lambda function, also uploaded repo of it[^3]

 ## Planned Tasks (I always find something to add to this list)